BennyHallett/obelisk/README.md

 ## Layouts

-Everything under the `/themes/$THEME/layout` directory is used to build up your site, and the Elixir template languate Eex is used.
+Everything under the `/themes/$THEME/layout` directory is used to build up your site.
+You have the option of using either the standard [Elixir templating library, Eex](http://elixir-lang.org/docs/v1.0/eex/), or [haml](http://haml.info/).

+Both templating libraries are available out of the box, with no configuration required.
+They can also be both used within the same project.

+Which renderer to use is decided based on the extension of the template file:

+* _eex_ will use the eex renderer
+* _html.eex_ will use the eex renderer
+* _haml_ will use the haml renderer
+* _html.haml_ will use the haml renderer

-`post.eex` is the template which wraps blog post content.
+`post.eex` (or similar) is the template which wraps blog post content.
 The `@content` variable is used within this template to specify the location that the converted markdown content is injected.

+`page.eex` (or similar) is the template which wraps page content.
+The `@content` variable is used within this template to specify the location that the converted markdown content is injected.

-`index.eex` is the template which wraps your index page, which for now is intented to hold the list of blog posts.
+`index.eex` (or similar) is the template which wraps your index page, which for now is intented to hold the list of blog posts.
 This template provides 3 variables.
 Similar to the post template, the index template provides `@content`, which is the list of blog posts (at this stage as html links).
 The other two variables, `@next` and `@prev` provide links to move between index pages.
 Each index page contains 10 blog posts, ordered from newest to oldest.
 The pages are created with the following pattern:

     index.html
     index2.html
     ...
     index8.html

-`layout.eex` is the template which wraps every page.
+`layout.eex` (or similar) is the template which wraps every page.
 This is the template that should include your `<html>`, `<head>` and `<body>` tags.
 This template provides 3 variables also.
 Again, the `@content` variable is provided, which specifies where to inject the content from whichever page is being built.
 Additionally, the `@css` and `@js` variables are provided, which include the html markdown for all of the files (not folders) directly under `/build/assets/css` and `/build/assets/js` respectively.
 These files are written to the page in alphabetical order, so if a particual order is required (i.e reset.css first), then the current solution is to rename the files to match the order in which they should be imported:

     /assets/css/0-reset.css
     /assets/css/1-layout.css